trebisky/rp2040/printf/README.md

 In particular though, the intent is to introduce a printf function.
 I am taking a simple one from another project, namely the EBAZ project (which took it from my STM32F411 project).

+Note: I decided to put the uart on pins 16 and 17.
+Most people will expect it to be on pins 0 and 1, a trivial change in uart.c will make it so

+I use a second pico running the picotool firmware.
+This provides access to the serial port as ttyACM0 at 115200 baud.
+I use picocom as follows:

+picocom -b 115200 /dev/ttyACM0